MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

 | Power Automate | Power Automate designer copilot | [Get started with Copilot in cloud flows (preview)](/power-automate/get-started-with-copilot) |

 ## Region and language support for Dynamics 365 copilots and generative AI features
 Copilot and generative AI features of Power Platform and Dynamics 365 are supported differently in different regions.
+Review the following information about Dynamics 365 products.

 - For Dynamics 36 Customer Insights - Data, see [Give consent to use Copilot in Customer Insights – Data](/dynamics365/customer-insights/data/copilot-global-consent).
 - For Dynamics 365 Customer Service, see [Copilot data movement across geographies (preview)](/dynamics365/customer-service/copilot-data-movement).